juanmiguelnz/az-400-devops/scenarios/scenarios.md

 8. You are an iOS developer for a mobile game app.
 You need to store diagnostics and analytics data for more than 90 days.
 What do you need to do?
  	* Use Azure Blog Storage or Application Insights.
 Currently, you can only configure data retention for diagnostics and analytics logs for 90 or 28 days.

+9. You are a DevOps Engineer for a company called Contoso.
+You have an ARM template that requires access to secrets stored in Azure Key Vault.
+You have to ensure that the ARM template can access the secret using the least privilege principle.
+	* Use Azure RBAC for Azure Key Vault.

 ## Things to look more into: